StevenWeir038/Kennel39/README.md

 ![the-kennel-erd](docs/readme/the-kennel-erd.png "the-kennel-erd")

+Update - mid project it was discovered there was no need for a calendar table.
+This can be omitted from the ERD.

 ## Deployment

 The site has been deployed early.
 More dependancies may be added at a later time.

 This process has been documented separately in [DEPLOYMENT.md](DEPLOYMENT.md)

+## Features

+**SCREENSHOOTS AND BRIEF SYNOPSIS OF MAIN SITE FEATURES TO GO HERE**

 ## Testing

 Refer to [TESTING.md](TESTING.md) for details on manual and automated testing.
+**DONT FORGET TO ADD HTML AND CSS VALIDATOR CHECKS!**

 ## Technologies Used